What is a Single Payer System?

 One of the points made against single payer insurance (and ObamaCare for that matter) is that it will lead to health care rationing and long wait times for appointments.
 While it is true that increased demand does have this effect, our pre-ObamaCare system and even our new system both already have healthcare rationing and wait times.

 Before the Affordable Care Act, healthcare was rationed based on income and health status.
-Unless you could pay enough, you were restricted in terms of benefits, care, doctors, wait times, treatments, etc. Post ACA insurers and providers still ration care based on income (better plan, better coverage), although they can no longer ration care based on health status.
-If you think wait times can be bad in the Veterans Administration, the Armed Services, or Medicaid, you should see what the clinic wait times are for those without insurance or money…
+Unless you could pay enough, you were restricted regarding benefits, care, doctors, wait times, treatments, etc. Post-ACA insurers and providers still ration care based on income (better plan, better coverage), although they can no longer ration care based on health status.
+If you think wait times can be bad for the Veterans Administration, the Armed Services, or Medicaid, you should see what the clinic wait times are for those without insurance or money.

-In America we outspend all other countries in terms of health care spending, and still ration care based on cost.
+In America, we outspend all other countries in health care spending and still ration care based on cost.
 Expanding coverage to the now 13.4% without insurance would add tens of millions of patients, but could potentially free up to an estimated $300 billion annually (3), This could be used to provide care, fund health care providers, and make other improvements to limit wait times and rationing.

 Ultimately, it’s not necessarily the type of system we have that dictates rationing or wait times.
 Wait times boil down to the supply of doctors and medicines, versus demand from our numbers of patients and the amount of care they need.
 Unless we match supply and demand perfectly, healthcare will always have to be rationed, be it by wait times, referrals, care limits, or cost.

 Does Single Payer Insurance Mean More Bureaucracy